-Economic voting research assumes that voters focus their attention on the recent past.
-Yet testing this assumption is difficult and previous research remains inconclusive.
-To estimate voters' economic time frames, I specify a new model that relies on insights from the physical sciences.
-I show that voter myopia is real and that the economic vote is strongest when economic time frames are shortest.
-After around a year and a half, its effect falls by half.
-After five years, it becomes practically equivalent to zero.
-This suggests that voters are less short-sighted than some past research suggests.
-Yet, there is still some cause for concern: voters' economic time frames remain short enough that governments may receive undeserved leeway for mistakes they make early in their tenure.
+Economic voting theory assumes that voters focus their attention on the recent past.
+Yet testing this assumption is difficult and past research remains inconclusive.
+I estimate voters' economic time frames using a new model that measures the economic vote and voter myopia at the same time.
+I show that voter myopia is real.
+After around a year and a half, economic voting effects half in size.
+After five years, they approach zero.
+Yet I find that even economic growth over the past 5 years affects how people vote nonetheless.
+This is because as economic time frames grow, so too do rates of economic growth.
+My findings have positive implications.
+Though they are myopic, voters appear able to hold governments accountable for economic management over the course of their tenure.